 - ODW provided some operational recommendations to RSA to try and rectify the lingering odor.
 Water demand would dictate the ability to fully execute those recommendations.

-- ODW held a meeting at 2:45 p.m. with RSA staff to review the inspection and indicated it would not recommend a change in the advisory status at that time and scheduled an additional inspection on Monday.
+- ODW held a meeting at 2:45 p.m. with RSA staff to review the inspection.
+ODW indicated it would not recommend a change in the advisory status at that time and scheduled an additional inspection for the next day.

-- ODW personnel delivered water samples on Sunday night to DCLS in Richmond to begin analysis first thing Monday morning.
+- ODW personnel delivered water samples that night to DCLS in Richmond to begin analysis first thing the next morning.

-- RRHD lifts swimming advisory for portions of the Rapidan River.
+- RRHD lifted the swimming advisory for portions of the Rapidan River.

 Monday, August 26

 - DEQ reached out to subject matter experts in the water and wastewater treatment field and requested assistance with investigating the potential sources of odor in source water and/or in the treatment plant process, including researchers at Virginia universities and their partners.
-DEQ is receiving and sharing the recommendations with RSA, VDH, and DCLS for follow up, including recommendations on potential sources of the odor such as bacterial and other odor-causing chemical compounds.
+DEQ received and shared the recommendations with RSA, VDH, and DCLS for follow up, including recommendations on potential sources of the odor such as bacterial and other odor-causing chemical compounds.

 - An Operations Branch meeting was held at 1 p.m. with a Unified Command meeting held at 2:30 p.m.
 Updates from operations members included: